zmitton/eth-proof/README.md

 }
 ```

-We could instead use the rlp of the blockheader and/or rlp of transactionTrieNodes response, I dont have a preference.
+We could instead use the rlp of the blockheader and/or rlp of transactionTrieNodes response, I dont have a preference yet.
+I just seems the RPC response are usually made to be human somewhat readable.